What is the Difference Between Product Manager and Product Marketing Manager?

 The roles of PM and PMM can vary significantly across companies, industries, or even countries.

-There are companies where a product manager and product marketing manager are both struggle to own responsibility for given functions.
+There are companies where a product manager and a product marketing manager are both struggle to own responsibility for given functions.

 The mistakable definition of the responsibilities of a product manager and product marketing can hamper a company’s ability to develop the best products possible and bring them to market successfully.